Dr-Blank/Vaani/README.md

 Currently, the app is in development and is not ready for production use.

-Plan is to have support for android, ios, and desktop.
+Plan is to have support for android, and desktop.